cromatyt/terraform-ecs/README.md

 3. Configure/create an AWS S3 then edit version.tf => backend "s3" section

+4. You can custom ecs-agent.sh script if you want to add some packages/configurations

 ## List of verify sections

 - [X] VPC